chatchai-suri/CC19-front-to-back-recap-web/README.md

     path: ["confirmPassword"],
   });
 ```
-### 15.3 update Register1.jsx by using validators.jsx and zodResolver
+### 15.3 update Register1.jsx by using validators.jsx and zodResolver and errors
-/src/pages/auth/Register1.jsx
+#### 15.3.1 /src/pages/auth/Register1.jsx
 ```jsx
 // rfce
 import axios from "axios";